Spencer Steer Preview, Player Props: Reds vs. Cardinals

 Spencer Steer At The Plate

-- Steer has had at least one RBI in 39.4% of his games this season (54 of 137), with more than one RBI 19 times (13.9%).
-He has also accounted for three or more of his team's runs in four contests.
+- Steer has had an RBI in 54 games this season (39.1%), including 19 multi-RBI outings (13.8%).
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.